-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not MDwise Medicare Inspire Plus.
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not McLaren Medicare Inspire Plus

-There is no coinsurance, copayment, or deductible for the initial Medicare-covered hospice consultation.
+There is no coinsurance, copayment or deductible for the initial Medicarecovered hospice consultation.

-Hospice care (continued)

-For drugs that may be covered by the plan's Part D

-benefit: Drugs are never covered by both hospice and our plan at the same time.
+Services that are covered for you What you must pay when you get these services Hospice care (continued) For services that are covered by MDwise Medicare Inspire Plus but are not covered by Medicare Part A or B: MDwise Medicare Inspire Plus will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost-sharing amount for these services.
+For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
+If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
+Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.

-🍑 Immunizations

-Covered Medicare Part B services include:

-- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-We also cover some vaccines under our Part D prescription drug benefit.

-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+In-Network There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+In-home medication reconciliation Immediately following a discharge from a hospital or skilled nursing facility, a qualified health care provider, in cooperation with your physician, will review your complete medication regime in place prior to admission and reconcile it with medications prescribed at discharge to ensure new prescriptions are obtained and discontinued medications are discarded.
+Call Member Services to see if you qualify.
+In-Network There is no coinsurance, copayment, or deductible for the in-home medication reconciliation.

-Inpatient hospital care

-Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.

-Covered services include but are not limited to:
+Services that are covered for you What you must pay when you get these services In-home safety assessment Immediately following a discharge from a hospital or skilled nursing facility, a qualified health care provider will complete an in-home safety assessment if you do not qualify for one under original Medicare's home health benefit.
+The assessment will focus on both medical and behavioral hazards, your risk for falls or injuries and how to prevent them and identify potential hazards throughout your home.
+Call Member Services to see if you qualify for this assessment.
+In-Network There is no coinsurance, copayment, or deductible for the in-home safety assessment.